Vaulth/docs/get-started/register-your-personal-seal.md

 ---
-description: In-depth documentation on certificates
+description: In this page you will know how to register your personal seal on the vaulth dashboard
 ---

-# Register your personal seal
+# Register my personal seal